GarrettArm/gnatty/README.md

 ```

-See the app at localhost:5000

-Select the "Use existing configuration" option at localhost:5000
+See the app at localhost:5000 and select the "Use existing configuration" option

 See a database viewer at localhost:5001

-Use

 ## To stop the containers